-6. Who are the typical parties to a construction and engineering project?
+6. Who are the typical parties involved in a construction and engineering project?

-Every project will have an employer (sometimes referred to as the "client" or "owner") for whom the works are being carried out, and a contractor.
-Contractors typically subcontract parts (and sometimes all) of the works to various specialist subcontractors.
+Every project will have an employer (sometimes referred to as the "client" or "owner") for whom the works are being carried out, a contractor and a team of professional consultants responsible for performing design and non-design services.
+Contractors typically subcontract parts (and sometimes all) of the design and construction works to various specialist subcontractors and subconsultants.
 Either the employer or the contractor may procure materials, plant and equipment from upstream suppliers.